Four Antifa Members Arrested For Throwing Paint-Filled Balloons At Rally Supporting Charlottesville Killer

 A few weeks before the beating, Val was in the news for disrupting an anti-Trump performance of Julius Ceasar in New York City.
 Val allegedly ran onto the stage at the performance, shouting “Liberal hate kills!”
 He was arrested and charged with trespassing and disorderly conduct for the incident.

-The antifa members arrested on Saturday for throwing paint-filled balloons were charged with simple assault.
+The Antifa members arrested on Saturday for throwing paint-filled balloons were charged with simple assault.